 Is there a requirement for shared governance representation from the CGS?
 How will the governance representation work before a governance document is in place for the CGS?

-Will the 2-year colleges be able to continue to hire for positions at their individual campuses or will the UWM Strategic Position Control apply to them as well?
+Will the two-year campuses be able to continue to hire for positions at their individual campuses or will the UWM Strategic Position Control apply to them as well?

 The College of General Studies, just like other UWM Colleges/Schools will be under Strategic Position Control (SPC).
 SPC is a mechanism to control expenditures at UW-Milwaukee given the fluctuations in enrollments.
 UWM’s Provost Britz and Vice Chancellor for Finance and Administrative Affairs Robin Van Harpen oversees this process.
 SPC is functionally like the UW Colleges’ past practice of reviewing hiring decisions based on an enrollment adjusted budget model.